MicrosoftDocs/cloud-adoption-framework/docs/strategy/motivations.md

 ## Motivation-driven strategies and business outcomes

-This section highlights the _migration_ and _innovation_ motivations and their corresponding strategies.
+This section highlights the *migration* and *innovation* motivations and their corresponding strategies.

 ### Migration

 The *migration* motivations listed near the top of the motivations table are the most common, but not necessarily the most significant, reasons for adopting the cloud.
 These outcomes are important to achieve, but they're most effectively used to transition to other, more useful worldviews.
 This important first step to cloud adoption is often called a *cloud migration*.
-The [Migrate methodology](../get-started/migrate.md) in the Cloud Adoption Framework outlines the _strategy for executing a cloud migration_.
+The [Migrate methodology](../get-started/migrate.md) in the Cloud Adoption Framework outlines the *strategy for executing a cloud migration*.

 Some motivations align well with a migrate strategy.
 Motivations at the top of this list will likely have significantly less business impact than those toward the bottom. **Migration motivation-driven strategies** have helped to produce successful business outcomes, like:

 - Increasing cost savings.
-Read customer story [here](https://customers.microsoft.com/story/canadian-power-generator-shines-light-on-numbers).
+Read the [customer story](https://customers.microsoft.com/story/canadian-power-generator-shines-light-on-numbers).
 - Reducing vendor or technical complexity.
 - Optimizing internal operations.
 - Increasing business agility.
-Read customer story [here](https://customers.microsoft.com/story/845185-academy-motion-picture-arts-sciences-media-entertainment-azure).
+Read the [customer story](https://customers.microsoft.com/story/845185-academy-motion-picture-arts-sciences-media-entertainment-azure).
 - Preparing for new technical capabilities.
 - Scaling to market demand.
 - Scaling to geographic demand.
-Read customer story [here](https://customers.microsoft.com/story/792289-walgreens-boots-alliance-retailers-azure-sap-migration).
+Read the [customer story](https://customers.microsoft.com/story/792289-walgreens-boots-alliance-retailers-azure-sap-migration).

 ### Innovation

-Data is the new commodity—and modern applications are the supply chain driving that data into various experiences.
+Data is the new commodity, and modern applications are the supply chain driving that data into various experiences.
 In today's business market, it's hard to find a transformative product or service that isn't built on top of data, insights, and customer experiences.
-The [Innovate methodology](../get-started/innovate.md) in the Cloud Adoption Framework includes _motivations aligned to a technology strategy_ that appear lower in the *Innovation* column (in the Motivation list above).
+The [Innovate methodology](../get-started/innovate.md) in the Cloud Adoption Framework includes *motivations aligned to a technology strategy* that appear lower in the *Innovation* column of the motivation list above.

 The motivations listed below focus an IT organization more on an innovate strategy than a migrate strategy. **Innovation motivation-driven strategies** have helped to produce successful business outcomes.

 - Increasing business agility.
 - Preparing for new technical capabilities.
 - Building new technical capabilities.
-Read customer story [here](https://customers.microsoft.com/story/846315-ge-aviation-manufacturing-azure).
+Read the [customer story](https://customers.microsoft.com/story/846315-ge-aviation-manufacturing-azure).
 - Scaling to market demand.
 - Scaling to geographic demand.
 - Improving customer experience and engagement.
-Read customer story [here](https://customers.microsoft.com/story/724203-the-descartes-systems-group-travel-and-transportation-azure-sql-database).
+Read the [customer story](https://customers.microsoft.com/story/724203-the-descartes-systems-group-travel-and-transportation-azure-sql-database).
 - Transforming products or services.

 ## Next steps